Nominate-VG7/Youtube-Project/README.md

 # Youtube-Project

-Author - Norminate-VG7
+Author - Vishal Goswami

 This is a Youtube Project where i have put my html and css knowledge.
+I Basically followed a tutorial ngl.